dixyes/easydst/README.md

     python easydst_gui.py

-6.if you like, you can use pyinstaller to pack that prog and share with you friends
+6. if you like, you can use pyinstaller to pack that prog and share with you friends

     pyinstaller sgeasydst_gui.spec